theompm/Coursera_Capstone/capstone_description.md

 Including:

-- Postal Code
+- postal Code
-- Town Name
+- town Name
-- District
+- district
-- Borough
+- borough
-- State
+- state

 With *Nominatim* from the library *geopy.geocoders* we will get the centered geographical coordinates of districts.